 - Breathe into every part of your body, and begin to notice what starts rising up for you, without judging whatever you find.

-Now with eyes still closed, recall some circumstance in the recent past that has upset you.
+With your eyes still softly closed, recall some circumstance in the recent past that has upset you.
 It may be a time when you felt you were mistreated, an argument with your partner, or perhaps a past injustice at work Identify some instance where you felt emotionally upset.
 Think about the detail of that incident.
 Try to picture what actually happened as vividly as you can, as if you were telling a really close friend.
 Bring emotion to your telling of the story.
 Now sit back and watch the event, witness it as if you were your friend and identify how you feel

 4. Find where your emotions are hiding in your body